hu-macsy/lama_old/doc/user_guide/source/developer/formatting.rst

 Source Code Formatting
 ======================

-The formatting rules of LAMA are described in the `styleGuide_`
+The formatting rules of LAMA are described in the :doc:`styleGuide`

 Existing code might be adapted to our formatting rules in one of the following ways:

 - Source code formatting in Eclipse (Shift+Ctrl+F)
 - Using `astyle`_: script available at tools/lama_format

 .. _astyle: http://astyle.sourceforge.net

 Source code formatting within Eclipse is more rudimentary while the astyle tool helps much better adapting the code.

 In the following the different options used of astyle are shortly explained: